 - 5.0 The consent holder shall provide the following plans to the Chief Executive (or delegate) of the Ashburton District Council: - a.
-A complete set of detailed 'as built' engineering plans confirming the location of works and the dimensions of all finished structures associated with the Proposal.
-These plans shall be supplied no later than 12 months after the Klondyke Dam is first filled with water.
+A complete set of detailed 'as built' and Building Act/Building Consent approved engineering plans confirming the location of works and the dimensions of all finished structures associated with the Proposal.
+These plans shall be supplied no later than 1 month after the Klondyke Dam is first filled with water.